Statement on Magistrates' Court Ruling in Case Involving Splashing Liquid Containing Semen

 According to the case details disclosed in court, the defendant had premeditated the assault, preparing the semen in a test tube and then following an unknown woman on campus before splashing the contents on her while holding up a mobile phone.
 This clearly demonstrates that the act was planned and deliberate, rather than a reckless impulse due to stress.
 The court should impose a punishment with a deterrent effect for such calculated sexual violence targeting women.
 A fine alone clearly fails to reflect the seriousness of the case.
 The Association urges the Department of Justice to appeal the sentence within the 14-day deadline.

 According to reports, the court considered the defendant did not have physical contact with the victim or “touch her sensitive parts” as a mitigating factor, which is a perplexing description.
 Similar to several cases over the past six months, the perpetrator deliberately splashed an unknown liquid, suspected to contain bodily fluids, onto the private parts of women, which is undoubtedly a contact-based sexual assault involving sensitive body areas.
-Our organisation believes that such a downplaying of the incident completely underestimates its severity.
+The Association believes that such a downplaying of the incident completely underestimates its severity.

 “In Hong Kong, the penalties for indecent assault can include fines, community service orders, or even imprisonment.
 For indecent assaults occurring on public transport, the courts have clear guidelines that require immediate imprisonment.
 This approach takes into account the prevalence of such incidents on public transport and the need to protect passengers from assault, viewing it as necessary to strictly punish offenders and deter potential criminals¹.
 For indecent assault cases in other settings, the courts determine sentencing based on various factors.
 However, in many street sexual assault cases, offenders are often only sentenced to fines or community service, which lacks deterrence and fails to reflect the widespread impact of sexual violence on victim-survivors and society as a whole,” said Cheryl YIP Cheuk-yi, Advocacy Officer of Association Concerning Sexual Violence Against Women.